-All cooperative agreements are administered through the PPQ Regions, and are the means by which funds are provided to each State and cooperator.
-APHIS is exploring how it may streamline cooperative agreements, including online electronic forms or other means of expediting the submission of information from potential cooperators, and reporting results.
-A single system is not yet available at the time these guidelines were prepared; however, electronic forms may be used and submitted per the guidance of the PPQ Regions and provided herein.
+Electronic forms may be used and submitted per the guidance of PPQ Field Operations and provided herein.
 Note that a synopsis of all grants and agreements provided to a cooperator by the Federal government, including APHIS, are now posted on the Internet (www.USAspending.gov).
 This was a requirement of the Federal Funding Accountability and Transparency Act of 2006 (FFATA).
 Likewise, APHIS is required to report accomplishments via "performance measures" in CAPS.
-Cooperators will be provided guidance on means to adhere to this level of transparency.
+Cooperators will be provided guidance on the means to adhere to this level of transparency.